openjusticeok/spi-2023/okc-session/README.md

   - Vermont state government publishes their stats [here](https://vsp.vermont.gov/communityaffairs/trafficstops)
   - St. Paul Minnesota publishes theirs [here](https://information.stpaul.gov/datasets/stpaul::traffic-stops/explore)

-Sometimes you can't find anything just searching around.
-In those scenarios, you might have to look for alternatives:
+### Method 2: Asking someone else

-- Sometimes you can just reach out to the people who should have the data (government agencies in particular).
+If the internet fails you, sometimes you can just reach out to the people who should have the data (government agencies in particular).
 I recently did this with the Oklahoma State Bureau of Investigation, and they very helpfully gave me a nice spreadsheet of exactly what I was looking for.
+We at Open Justice are also good people to email if you're looking for something Oklahoma-specific.

+### Method 3: R wizardry

-- Sometimes you can't find a nice dataset to download, but you can find an API (Application Programming Interface) or database to query.
+Sometimes you can't find a nice dataset to download, but you can find an API (Application Programming Interface) or database to query.
 This is a little more technologically involved, however.

 ## 2. Examining our Data: The Wonderful World of R